shelleywong/CSCI211-Course-Materials/Programs/program01.md

 ```
 chart.cpp
 ```
-All programming assignments are individual assignments -- you are expected to complete and submit your own program.<br>
+All programming assignments are **individual** assignments -- you are expected to complete and submit your own program.<br>

 Assignments can be turned in up to 48 hours late with a 15% penalty.

 ## Extra Credit: (10 points)

 If you do the extra credit you have to turn in a second `chart.cpp` ("p1 extra" on [Turnin](https://turnin.ecst.csuchico.edu/)).
-Make sure you do not change/delete your original chart.cpp.<br>
+Make sure you do not change or delete your original `chart.cpp`.<br>

 No extra credit will be give to late assignments (both the regular assignment and the extra credit must be turned in on time).<br>